 Occupations and Workforce

-Petersburg is a blue-collar town, with 38.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Petersburg is a town of sales and office workers, managers and service providers.
-There are especially a lot of people living in Petersburg who work in office and administrative support (12.95%), management occupations (12.23%) and sales jobs (8.79%).
+Because occupations involving physical labor dominate the local economy, Petersburg is generally considered to be a blue-collar town.
+37.09% of the Petersburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Petersburg is a town of sales and office workers, professionals and transportation and shipping workers.
+There are especially a lot of people living in Petersburg who work in management occupations (12.32%), office and administrative support (11.02%) and sales jobs (9.86%).

 Setting & Lifestyle